 David F. Viviano is the 109th Justice of the Michigan Supreme Court.
 He was appointed by Governor Rick Snyder in 2013 and elected to complete the remainder of his term in 2014.
 He is the Supreme Court’s point-person for judicial training and statewide e-filing.

 Justice Viviano has participated in a number of initiatives to improve the administration of justice.
-In 2008, Judge Viviano was one of a small group of judges to test reforms to the jury system in Michigan.
-At the conclusion of the pilot project, the Supreme Court adopted a number of these reforms, which are now being used by judges throughout Michigan.
-Because of their efforts, Justice Viviano and his colleagues received the 2012 G. Thomas Munsterman Award for Jury Innovation from the National Center for State Courts.
+In 2008, then-Judge Viviano worked with a small group of judges to test reforms to Michigan’s jury system.
+A number of these reforms were adopted and are now being used throughout Michigan.
+Because of their efforts, Justice Viviano and his colleagues received a national award for jury innovation.

-Justice Viviano has also advocated for technological innovation in the court system for better public service.
-He led the Macomb Circuit Court’s e-filing pilot project, working with the County’s Information Technology Department and outside vendors.
-In addition to streamlining court operations, the e-filing project improved the court’s ability to manage electronic data and share it with external users, including the public and other units of government.
-Justice Viviano also expanded the court’s use of videoconferencing to conduct court hearings more safely and efficiently, and at less cost to taxpayers.
+Justice Viviano is a strong advocate for technological innovation in the court system.
+He led the Macomb Circuit Court’s e-filing pilot project and has worked to improve how the court manages electronic data and shares it with the public and other units of government.
+Justice Viviano also expanded the use of two-way interactive video to allow courts to conduct hearings more safely and efficiently.

 Justice Viviano received his Bachelor of Arts degree from Hillsdale College and his Juris Doctor from the University of Michigan Law School.

 Justice Viviano and his wife, Neran, live in Sterling Heights with their four children.